pkraju27/qa_java_test_exercise/README.md

 ## 3. Automated API test

-Use [RestAssured](http://rest-assured.io) library to test the following:
+Use [RestAssured](http://rest-assured.io) library to test [Pet Store](https://petstore.swagger.io) for the following two APIs:

 1. create Pet.
 Name and ID are not important;
-2. get all Pets;
+2. get Pet;
-3. test Pets list has the created Pet.
+3. test Pet payload has the expected name and ID.

+API Reference can be found in [Pet Store](https://petstore.swagger.io)

 Use the API libraries you are most familiar with.